ARM-software/arm-trusted-firmware/docs/components/firmware-update.rst

    at other Exception Levels.
 #.
 Export a platform interface to provide FWU common code with the information
    it needs, and to enable platform specific FWU functionality.
-See the `Porting Guide`_ for details of this interface.
+See the :ref:`Porting Guide` for details of this interface.

 TF-A uses abbreviated image terminology for FWU images like for other TF-A images.
-An overview of this terminology can be found `here`_.
+See the :ref:`Image Terminology` document for an explanation of these terms.

 The following diagram shows the FWU boot flow for Arm development platforms.
 Arm CSS platforms like Juno have a System Control Processor (SCP), and these